syncfusion-content/uwp-docs/uwp/sfChart/Series.md

 ![](Series_images/fastlinebitmap.png)

-Like FastLineSeries, this bitmap series is also having line properties.
+Like [`FastLineSeries`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.FastLineSeries.html), this bitmap series is also having line properties.

 N> As it was rendered using bitmap, there might be some jagged lines at edges.
-This is can be reduced using `EnableAntiAliasing` property.
+This is can be reduced using [`EnableAntiAliasing`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.FastLineBitmapSeries~EnableAntiAliasing.html) property.

 {% tabs %}